UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 An illustration comparing renewable power, represented by wind and solar, with charitable giving, represented by community donations.

-This image illustrates the choice between energy plans that prioritize green power and those that focus on charitable donations to community causes.
+Energy shoppers often must choose between plans that prioritize green power and those that focus on charitable donations to community causes.

-Beyond the math, your choice might come down to what you want your money to support.
-The competition between Gexa Energy renewable plans vs 4Change highlights two different approaches to corporate responsibility.
+Beyond the raw math, your choice might come down to the extra perks and what you want your monthly payment to support.
+The competition between Gexa Energy renewable plans vs 4Change highlights two very different approaches to customer rewards and corporate responsibility.

-Gexa Energy makes renewable energy accessible.
+Gexa Energy makes adopting an environmentally mindful choice effortless.
 Most of their residential plans are 100% green, backed by the purchase of Renewable Energy Certificates (RECs).
 This ensures that for every unit of electricity you consume, an equivalent amount of renewable energy is generated and added to the grid.
-For renters or homeowners who can’t install solar panels but want to reduce their carbon footprint, Gexa removes the guesswork.
+For renters or homeowners who are looking for a renewable energy plan but cannot install solar panels, this removes the guesswork from reducing your carbon footprint.
+Furthermore, Gexa often bundles high-value smart home technology into their premium 100% renewable energy plans.
+It is common to find offers that include a free smart thermostat, allowing you to optimize your HVAC usage and save even more money.

-The Fine Print: Cancellation Fees and Contract Terms
+The Fine Print: Early Termination Fees and Guarantees

 Infographic comparing Gexa Energy's flat early termination fee ($150-$295) to 4Change Energy's monthly formula ($20/month left).